Bandwidth Metering in SDX

 Dedicated bandwidth with a fixed rate of throughput

-In this bandwidth allocation method, each VPX is assigned a dedicated bandwidth.
-The VPX is allowed to use the bandwidth up to the limit set.
+In the bandwidth allocation method, each VPX instance is assigned a dedicated bandwidth.
+The instance is allowed to use the bandwidth up to the limit set.
 In dedicated mode the minimum and maximum bandwidth allocated are the same.
-If during a period of time, the VPX requires more bandwidth than allocated, then in the dedicated mode the VPX cannot increase its throughput.
-This can be a downside if a VPX is serving critical requests.
+If during a period, the VPX instance requires more bandwidth than allocated, then in the dedicated mode the instance cannot increase its throughput.
+This issue can be a downside if a VPX instance serves critical requests.

-Also, if an SDX appliance has a number of VPXs and few of them are not utilizing their allocated bandwidth, then in dedicated mode it is not possible to share their unused bandwidth.
+Also, if an SDX appliance has a few VPX instances and some of them are not utilizing their allocated bandwidth, you cannot share their unused bandwidth in dedicated mode.
 To overcome all these challenges, a dedicated bandwidth with minimum assured rate with the ability to dynamically increase the bandwidth is useful.

 Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability

 In this bandwidth allocation method, a VPX is allocated a minimum assured bandwidth with the flexibility to increase its bandwidth up to a preset limit.
 The extra bandwidth that a VPX can use is called burst capacity.

 The benefit of burst capacity is seen when you have some instances that have extra capacity and some VPX with unused capacity.
 The extra capacity of these VPX instances can be allocated to other VPX instances that have fully utilized their allocated bandwidth and require more for some time.
 Various service providers are also interested in providing various add-on services to their customers that require dedicated capacity.
 At the same time they do not want to over provision bandwidth.
 Burstable bandwidth helps in such scenarios where the customers are assured of a specific bandwidth with the option to increase the bandwidth during high demand periods.